TautvydasDerzinskas/setup-macOS-localhost/README.md

 **(modify the paths above if accordingly to your setup)**

 4. To make github prs module work you need to install github cli (gh) `brew install gh`

+5. To make google calendar sync work you need to isntall `brew install gcalcli`